alanphys/LinaQA/readme.txt

 Click the relevant Test button.

-Non DICOM files such as machine logs (BIN) or film scans (JPG, TIF) currently will not be displayed, but the test can still be run.
+Non image files such as machine logs (BIN) currently will not be displayed, but the test can still be run.

 7) Release notes
 These detail new or changed functionality in BeamScheme.
 Please see the History for bug fixes

+Version 0.03
+Add gamma function, DICOM tag editing and DICOM pixel data editing.
+Cater for high dpi and tweak UI.
+Support JPEG, TIFF and other image files for Starshot.

 Version 0.02
 Second draft based on PyQt5 due to problems with Miniconda.